The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Summary and conclusion

 We find that mergers with mass ratios from $\mu= 1:10$ to $1:5$, so-called minor mergers, already have a sufficient impact to significantly alter the morphological appearance of the host galaxy, as measured by the S\'ersic-index.
 Mergers with smaller satellites (mini mergers), however, barely change the S\'ersic-index of the host, leading primarily to an increase of the disc size and a slight puffing-up of the disc, depending on the infall direction of the satellite relative to the host disc.

-Perhaps the most important result is that especially the mini mergers deposit their mass at much larger radii than expected from a naive consideration of the tidal forces of the host galaxy, up to a factor of 2 in radius.
-This is due to the fact that the simple models always neglect the effects of particle-particle interactions and assume a much more compact structure of the satellite and the host.
+Perhaps the most important result is that especially the mini mergers deposit their mass at much larger radii than expected from assuming that the breakup of the satellite results purely from the tidal forces of the host galaxy -- the medians of the radial post-merger distribution of the former satellite stars in the simulations are larger by up to a factor of~2 in radius than predicted by this model.
+However, if we do not assume that the satellite core is free-falling with the stripped particles (because it will be subject to additional forces such as dynamical friction that do not affect the stripped particles) and instead consider only the actual binding forces, then the predicted medians agree much better with those from the simulations.
+This indicates that a description based solely on tidal forces does not capture all essential aspects of actual mergers.

 While minor mergers always deposit part of their mass to the center of the host independent of the orbital parameters, mini mergers cannot reach the center if they approach the host on circular orbits close to the disc plane of the host.
 In fact, mini mergers can contribute to building up a stellar halo around the host without significantly disturbing the center, depositing most of their mass in the outskirts.
 If the satellite approaches in the disc plane, this halo can even be disc-like in shape, thus offering a possible explanation for the observed existence of such extended halo-less discs \citep{Zhang2018}.